My Poetry Story

 before I took flight.

-I was music and soul.
+I was nature and soul.

 I was the sun. -